derivia/study-notes/notes/WEB.md

 #### Data Integrity

-Learn how to assure the accuracy and consistency of data.

 * [ ] [Wikipedia - Data Integrity](https://en.wikipedia.org/wiki/Data_integrity)
 * [ ] [What is Data Integrity and Why Is It Important?](https://www.talend.com/resources/what-is-data-integrity/)
 * [ ] [hat is Data Integrity?](https://digitalguardian.com/blog/what-data-integrity-data-protection-101)